vanessamiranda/Module-9-IBM-Battle-of-the-Locations/README.md

 * Peer-review Assignment: Scraping Postal Codes from Wikipedia

 *Week 4 - Capstone Project: The Battle of Neighborhoods*
+* Part a- Discuss the business problem of this project
+* Part b- Describe the data that will be used to solve the problem and the source of the data

 *Week 5 - Capstone Project: The Battle of Neighborhoods (Cont'd)*